 - For school-related social media.
 A student's school-related social media communication can be considered inappropriate if it violates existing behavior standards in the District's Student Handbook regardless of whether the communication occurs on or off school property.
 If a student's communication would be considered inappropriate inside the classroom or at school, then it is also inappropriate on a school-related social media site. - For personal social media.
-A student's personal social media communication can be considered inappropriate if it is reasonably likely to have, or does have a negative impact on the school environment and the communication: - promotes illegal drugs, illegal activities, violence, or drinking; - promotes or incites violence or causes personal harm or bodily injury; - involves prohibited discrimination, defamation, harassment, intimidation, threats or stalking; - is obscene or vulgar; or - disrupts a classroom, the school, or a District activity. - A student should state/post only what he or she wants the world to see.
-Parent(s)/legal guardian(s), teachers, and administrators may visit a student's social media sites.
+A student's personal social media communication can be considered inappropriate if it is reasonably likely to have, or does have a negative impact on the school environment and the communication: - promotes illegal drugs, illegal activities, violence, or drinking; - involves prohibited discrimination, defamation, harassment, intimidation, threats or bullying; - is obscene or vulgar; or - disrupts a classroom, the school, or a District activity. - A student should state/post only what he or she wants the world to see.
+Parents, teachers, and administrators may visit a student's social media sites.
 Once something is shared, it should be assumed that it will be available for everyone to see, even if the information is only shared on a personal "private" site.
-Even after something is removed from a social media site, it may already have been copied or printed by others and may remain on the Internet permanently. - When using school-related social media: - Use social media for school-related purposes only.
-Avoid discussion of personal topics.
+Even after something is removed from a social media site, it may already have been copied or printed by others and may remain on the Internet permanently.

-- Express opinions respectfully and treat others with dignity and respect. - Use Standard English.
+- When using school-related social media: - Use social media for school-related purposes only.
+Avoid discussion of personal topics. - Express opinions respectfully and treat others with dignity and respect. - Use Standard English.
 Blog and wiki posts, for example, should be well written.
 Follow writing conventions, including proper grammar, capitalization, and punctuation. - Be open and honest.
 Use a real name (and CFSD alias) and do not use someone else's identity. - Accept responsibility.
 Acknowledge mistakes and correct errors quickly.
-Confirm receipt of undated or revised posts, and respond promptly to concerns and misinformation. - Comply with copyright laws when using the creative works of others. - Follow the "Terms of Use" of any third-party social media provider. - Report questionable conduct, contact, or content to a teacher, administrator and/or parent(s)/legal guardian(s).
+Confirm receipt of undated or revised posts, and respond promptly to concerns and misinformation. - Comply with copyright laws when using the creative works of others. - Follow the "Terms of Use" of any third-party social media provider. - Report questionable conduct, contact, or content to a teacher, administrator and/or parent.